Seahawks ‘not budging’ on their final offer in contract talks with Jamal Adams, per sources

-RENTON — The Seahawks and star safety Jamal Adams on Wednesday remained locked in a $70-million staring contest, each holding firm on their “final” offer put forth late last week, daring the other to blink first.
+RENTON — The Seahawks and star safety Jamal Adams remained locked in a $70 million staring contest Wednesday, each holding firm on their “final” offer put forth late last week, daring the other to blink.

 When training camp began two weeks ago, the two sides were roughly $4 million apart in annual compensation for Adams, sources told The Seattle Times.